haseeb-cb/fundamentals-of-gis/Content/0_Crashcourse_theory.md

 	-  Lines: Represent linear features, such as roads, rivers, or boundaries.
 Lines are defined by a series of connected points.
 	-  Polygons: Represent enclosed areas or regions, such as administrative boundaries, land parcels, or thematic zones.
 Polygons are defined by a series of connected lines forming a closed shape.

-	Vector data provides precise and accurate representations of spatial objects.
-It also allows for storing attribute data associated with each object, such as names, population values, or land ownership information.
+	Vector data provides precise and accurate representations of spatial features .
+It also allows for storing attribute data associated with each features, such as names, population values, or land ownership information.

 - Real life example of vector data